aws-samples/aws-security-odyssey/SID402Workshop/2_ImplementSecWithIoT/README.md

-# 2017 AWS re:INVENT - SID402 - Lab 2
+# 2017 AWS re:Invent - SID402

-**Implementing Security Controls in the World of Internet, Big Data,**
-**IoT, E-Commerce, and Open Communications Platforms**

-**Implementing Security with AWS IoT**
+## Module 2 - Implementing Security with AWS IoT

-Self-Paced Lab

-&copy; 2017 Amazon Web Services, Inc. and its affiliates.
-All rights reserved.
-This work may not be reproduced or redistributed, in whole or in part, without prior written permission from Amazon Web Services, Inc. Commercial copying, lending, or selling is prohibited.

-Errors or corrections?
-Email us at <aws-course-feedback@amazon.com>.

-Other questions?
-Contact us at <https://aws.amazon.com/contact-us/aws-training/>

-# Introduction

-## Overview
+### Overview

-In this lab, you will set up an environment using the AWS IoT (Internet of Things) service.
-You will create a simulated device (a &ldquo;thing&rdquo;) and connect it to the AWS IoT service and watch traffic flow between the device and AWS IoT.
+In this module, you will set up an environment using the AWS IoT (Internet of Things) service.
+You will create a simulated device (a ;thing) and connect it to the AWS IoT service and watch traffic flow between the device and AWS IoT.
 You will then enhance the security of the communication between the device and AWS IoT and, in so doing, learn more about the various security features offered by the service.

-*NOTE: Going forward, we will use the terms &ldquo;device&rdquo; and &ldquo;thing&rdquo; interchangeably.*
+*Note: Going forward, we will use the terms device and thing interchangeably.*

-## Topics covered
+### Topics covered

-By the end of this lab, you will be able to:
+By the end of this module, you will be able to:

 * Create a test AWS IoT environment using AWS CloudFormation.
 The environment will contain an Amazon EC2 instance running a package named [Node-RED](https://en.wikipedia.org/wiki/Node-RED).
-Node-RED provides a web-based interface that allows you to create message &ldquo;flows&rdquo; (i.e. sequences of transmissions).
+Node-RED provides a web-based interface that allows you to create message ;flows (i.e. sequences of transmissions).
 Node-RED can send these message flows using the MQTT and TLS protocols, which are used by AWS IoT.
-In short, Node-RED lets you simulate an AWS IoT device (a &ldquo;thing&rdquo;).
+In short, Node-RED lets you simulate an AWS IoT device (a ;thing).

-* Configure Node-RED to simuilate AWS IoT device (a &ldquo;thing&rdquo;) and then test communication with the AWS IoT service.
+* Configure Node-RED to simuilate AWS IoT device (a ;thing) and then test communication with the AWS IoT service.

 * Adjust the security permissions within AWS IoT to more tightly restrict the communication to AWS IoT.

-## Prerequisites
+### Prerequisites

-This lab assumes the following:
+This module assumes the following:

 * You have a general knowledge of AWS services including the use of the AWS Console, AWS CloudFormation, AWS IAM, Amazon EC2, and Amazon VPC.